fairdataihub/fairdataihub.org/blog/file-explorer-guide.md

 ---
-title: 'Building a performant file-explorer in the browser with React'
+title: 'Building a performant File Explorer in the browser with React'
 authors:
   - 'JacobClark'
 date: '2025-10-15'